 This blog provides information for educational purposes only.
 Read our complete summary for more info.

 Looking for a big, boozy beer?
 You've come to the right place.
-The Tripel IPA is one of the highest gravity beers we've ever made (hops, hops, and more hops), and you can't even taste it!
+The Tripel IPA is one of the highest gravity beers we've ever made with a ton of hops.
+The best part is you can't even taste the booze!
 Kyle and Ross put their skills to the test against Martin Keen, professional brewer and creator of the popular brewing channel, The Homebrew Challenge.
 Each team worked off of the same recipe, but as you’ll see, their methods weren’t exactly similar.
 All that to say (SPOILERS), two very different, equally tasty beers came out of the challenge.
 Martin’s was a more traditional and expertly brewed Tripel with a whopping 13% ABV, whereas Kyle and Ross ended up with a beer more reminiscent of a straightforward IPA.
 Both were delicious in their own right, and it’s a testament to the many ways one can go about homebrewing.
 We hope you enjoy this special episode, cheers!

 Note: This recipe is tailored for the Clawhammer Supply 20 Gallon 240 Volt Brewing System.
 Watch us use it in the video below.